turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 ## Learning Goals

 * Be able to declare functions with and without parameters
-* Understand how to call functions with and without parameters
+* Understand how to call functions with and without arguments
 * Make function expressions evaluate to something other than `undefined` using `return`

 ## Vocab